Applying for funding

 Ethics Approval

-Projects that plan to use human or animal participants must have ethics approval from an Institutional Ethics Committee at the applicant’s institution or in the area where the research will be conducted (if away from the applicant’s institutional ethics committee jurisdiction).
+For projects planning to use human participants, funding award is contingent upon the project receiving ethics approval from an Institutional Ethics Committee at the applicant’s institution or in the area where the research will be conducted (if away from the applicant’s institutional ethics committee jurisdiction).

 The World Rugby Institutional Ethics Committee (IEC) will not grant ethics approval for external projects.